 5. Foster a company culture that promotes knowledge sharing

 An organization that’s truly invested in advancing its employees is one that provides them with the time and resources to learn new skills while at work.
-Your workforce holds a wealth of knowledge at all levels, and one of the easiest ways to promote internal learning is by encouraging cross-departmental collaboration and knowledge sharing.
+Your workforce holds a wealth of knowledge at all levels, and one of the easiest ways to promote an internal culture of learning is by encouraging cross-departmental collaboration and knowledge sharing.

 Consider implementing a mentorship program wherein senior and junior employees collaborate for mutual success.
-Mentorship helps foster a sense of belonging right away for new team members, and gives your long-term staff the opportunity to grow their leadership skills and share their knowledge.
+Mentorship helps foster a sense of belonging right away for new team members and gives your long-term staff the opportunity to grow their leadership skills and share their knowledge.
 Plus, it’s also an effective way to influence company culture and build a sense of community.

 6. Conduct performance reviews regularly to check in on development goals

 Go beyond the formal annual or bi-annual performance review and encourage managers to schedule regular check-ins.
 Your workforce should feel valued and challenged, with ample opportunities to reach their full potential at your company.
 So start by making it a priority to give employees feedback, acknowledge their accomplishments and provide the opportunity to ask for what they need in a comfortable and trusted environment.

 On the other hand, encourage employees to also share their thoughts on the company, as well as concerns or feedback they may have for supervisors and management.
 Facilitating a culture of free-flowing feedback enables your employees to feel empowered and valued.
 They trust that their voices will be heard, and are more likely to stay with your company and have a desire to advance.